Choosing the Best Stomach Sleeper Pillow

 March 12, 2013 • By

 You should try to sleep in another position if it’s possible.
 That said, we sleep the way we do because that’s what is comfortable.
-If you’re intent on staying on your stomach, then make the most it.
+If you’re content on your stomach, then make the most it.

 What Can a Stomach Sleeper Do to Get Better Rest?

-If it doesn’t feel right sans pillow, then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
+If it doesn’t feel right, then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
 Some pillow manufacturers have specially designed stomach sleeper pillows.
-Most of these are quite simply just thin pillows, but some others offer wild features like special arm tunnels.
+Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.
 The unique designs should be judged with skepticism; try these before you buy if possible.

 What’s the Best Stomach Sleeper Pillow?